-The results of our study demonstrate a significant increase in the incidence of common urologic presentations to the ED at an urban, academic, tertiary-care hospital network over a ten-year period.
-Between 2008-09 and 2018-19, ED visits associated with RC increased by nearly five-fold, whereas nearly a two-fold increase was observed for both GH and AUR cohorts.
-In comparison, the total number of ED visits (associated with urologic and non-urologic presentations) increased by only 60%, while the number of beds in operation at the same hospital network increased by 10%.
-Notably, between 2008-09 and 2018-19, the population of both Ontario and the Greater Toronto Area (GTA) increased by approximately 10%.^{13,14} Together, these data demonstrate a greater increase in the burden of acute urologic disease than expected merely based on the increase in ED utilization and population growth.
-Several factors may be at play.
-First, since stone disease is more common with increasing age,^{1-3,5,6} the aging population of our study sample may account for some of the variance.
-From 2020 to 2046, the populations of Ontario and the GTA are expected to further increase: by 5.3 and 2.9 million people, respectively (Figure 1), with the number of seniors in Ontario aged 65 and over projected to increase from 2.6 million (17.6 % of the population) to 4.5 million (22.2% of the population).15 It is therefore imperative to allocate appropriate resources in anticipation this further increase in acute urologic disease.
-Second, the increase in acute urologic disease may be explained by an increase in stone disease and urologic malignancies in the general population.^{1,16-20} Moreover, although the prevalence of stone disease and many urologic malignancies remains higher in men, increasing incidence rates in females may account for the higher proportional increase of ED visits by female patients in our study.
-Third, higher surgical volumes in the recent era may contribute to the increase in acute urologic disease, but unfortunately, we are unable to be certain of this as post-operative data was only available for the more recent 2018-19 time period.
+Table 4.
+Number and percentage of ED visits associated with a subsequent urology clinic visit and wait time for clinic visit after initial ED visit stratified by year of ED visit for each cohort: Combined urological presentations, RC, GH, and AUR tion of our study sample may account for some of the variance.
+From 2020-2046, the populations of Ontario and the GTA are expected to further increase by 5.3 and 2.9 million people, respectively (Figure 1), with the number of seniors in Ontario aged 65 and over projected to increase from 2.6 million (17.6 % of the population) to 4.5 million (22.2% of the population).15 It is therefore imperative to allocate appropriate resources in anticipation of this further increase in acute urological disease.
+Second, the increase in acute urological disease may be explained by an increase in stone disease and urological malignancies in the general population.^{1,16-20} Moreover, although the prevalence of stone disease and many urological malignancies remains higher in men, increasing incidence rates in females may account for the higher proportional increase of ED visits by female patients in our study.
+Third, higher surgical volumes in the recent era may contribute to the increase in acute urological disease, but unfortunately, we are unable to be certain of this, as postoperative data was only available for the more recent 2018-19 time period.

-We found that urologic presentations were more common in the summer months.
+We found that urological presentations were more common in the summer months.
 Ambient temperature is known to be positively associated with the incidence of stone disease and related events.^{21,22} Several other studies have elucidated this association.
-Ordon et al.23 reported higher ambient temperature to be associated with increased risk of ED visit for renal colic.
-Meanwhile, Cervellin et al. found a positive correlation between the mean number of ED visits for colic per day and mean daily temperature.24 To the best of our knowledge, seasonal variability in GH or AUR ED presentations has not been reported in the literature.
+Ordon et al reported higher ambient temperature to be associated with increased risk of ED visit for renal colic.23 Meanwhile, Cervellin et al found a positive correlation between the mean number of ED visits for colic per day and mean daily temperature.24 To the best of our knowledge, seasonal variability in GH or AUR ED presentations have not been reported in the literature.
 Independent of stone disease, we do not think the biology of these presentations would be significantly impacted by temperature variation.
 Many Canadian hospitals have scheduled summer closures, often resulting in reduced access to ambulatory clinics and operating rooms.
 Any variance in increased GH and AUR presentations during the summer months not explained by higher rates of stone disease may simply reflect this seasonal change in resource allocation.

 The most ED visits in both 2008-09 and 2018-19 were by patients residing in the Downtown Toronto borough.
 The Downtown Toronto and Central Toronto boroughs are located most proximally to UHN EDs (hence our decision to combine them into the "downtown core" region).
 Geographical proximity to an ED is likely a key factor that influences at least some patients to avail themselves of emergency care rather than wait for primary care consultation or wager on symptoms resolving.
 Indeed, this might explain why residence within the "downtown core" independently predicted return to the ED within 30 days of initial visit in our study.
-Our main rationale for looking at place of residence was to support UHN as well as other organizations in re-allocating resources in response to changing trends in acute urologic care.
+Our main rationale for looking at place of residence was to support UHN, as well as other organizations in re-allocating resources in response to changing trends in acute urological care.
 For example, the establishment of more urology outpatient clinics within the "downtown core" might alleviate the rising burden of ED care associated with new UHN patients residing in this region.